 - Disconnect the shower hose

 - Blow through the system to clear hot and cold water

 - Disconnect and drain the water heater

-- Place antifreeze in the cistern and toilet bowl
+- Place antifreeze in the cistern and toilet bowl (at an additional charge)

 - Reconnect the water heater or boiler and shower valves/mixer taps, and reset the gas regulator, we’ll leave the stopcock off until you return